-Description:
+5.5.3.1 Description:

 The “Monitor Change” capability supports the ability of users to indicate their desire to be alerted regarding specific changes to the care plan content such as health concerns, health goals, health risks, care barriers, care preferences and care activities or interventions.
-As specified by the “Synchronize Plan” capability, the care plan content is already expected to be synchronized across all shared instances.
+As specified by the “Plan Synchronization” capability, the care plan content is already expected to be synchronized across all shared instances.
 The key distinction of the “Monitor Change” capability and basic synchronization is that synchronization is a passive behavior of the system; whereas “Monitor Change” supports intentional and proactive care team behavior.

-Examples:
+5.5.3.2 Examples: